 - The actual database opening is similar, SW5.0 is slightly faster.

 - Finally, from clicking ‘Start’ to a fully initialized UI takes 13s in SW4 and over a minute in SW 5.0.

 Smallworld startup was never fast but this is a significant increase.
-Total startup time is 2.4 times slower in 5.0 (we will post our findings as soon as we have a chance to test this in 5.1. as we have been informed that startup time in 5.1 has been significantly improved).
+Total start-up time is 2.4 times slower in 5.0 (we will post our findings as soon as we have a chance to test this in 5.1. as we’ve been informed that start-up time in 5.1 has been significantly improved).
 Although we didn’t run a full benchmark, there also appear to be some advantages.
 Running pure Magik seems quite a bit faster.
 However, opening UI widgets is a bit slower.
 Database interactions is a toss-up.

 Without tweaking, Memory use appears to have increased, jumping from just under 200MB (for sw_magik_win32.exe) to almost 1GB (for java.exe).
 This comparison was without further tweaking (memory usage depends on a large number of variables).

 If there are others out there that have been able to get a good startup performance, we’d be very interested.
 Shoot us a note or leave a comment down below.